CarolinaTaylor/CarolinaTaylor.github.io/essays/AI.md

 Overall, AI has the potential to be a valuable tool in many different industries, but it is important to approach its use with care and consideration.
 By doing so, we can ensure that it is used in a way that is helpful, fair, and safe for everyone involved.
 ## V. CHALLENGES AND OPPORTUNITIES
+As we explore the possibilities of AI in software engineering and in this course ICS 314 AI is a learning curve that can be steep.
+Understanding and explaining is crusial when using Ai because you will need to be able to format questions in a way that you can get a good answer.

 ## VI.
 COMPARATIVE ANALYSIS
+I believe that AI will play a significant role in education.
+Looking back at my parents' generation, obtaining information required a lot of effort and money.
+They had to go to the library, find a book, and hope that the book had the information they needed.
+If the book was unavailable, they would have to wait for it to be returned.
+This made the learning experience slow and tedious.
+But then the internet era came, and access to information became much easier.
+It removed the waste of time traveling to the library and searching for one book to get the answer.
+With the internet, you could navigate different pages with a lot of information.
+However, you always needed to be careful about what information was true and what wasn't.
+With AI, the long time spent scrolling down to find a legitimate page that can provide useful information has ended.
+AI will do the shortcut for you by going straight to the point of the question you need an answer for.
+It will most likely offer a reliable answer.
 ## VII FUTURE CONSIDERATION
 ## VIII CONCLUSION